 Frequently Asked Questions

 At the present time, selected Atla products are part of discovery service offerings as detailed for specific products below.
-For the following products, see EBSCO’s metadata sharing policy.
-While the details are not yet finalized, as part of these efforts metadata from the Atla EBSCO Historical Archives products listed below may appear in other discovery services via cooperation from EBSCO and Atla.
+For the following products, see https://www.ebsco.com/open-collaboration-policy As part of these efforts metadata from the Atla EBSCO Historical Archives products listed below may appear in other discovery services via cooperation from EBSCO and Atla.

 - African American Historical Serials Collection